-If you are in stock trading activities you might have heard about Swing Trading.
+Swing trading strategies are one of the trusted trading techniques in the securities market that gives money as well as develop your trading skills.
 Though it is not as common as day trading or positional trading, yet swing trading has good prospects especially for retail traders.

 What is Swing Trading?

-Swing Trading is a short term trading strategy to take advantage of price swings of a stock or other financial instruments.
-A swing trading position is typically held longer than a day trading position, but shorter than buy and invested strategy.
-In simple words, the Swing Trading strategy has a time frame of more than a day maximum up to two weeks.
+Swing Trading is a short-term trading strategy to take advantage of price swings of a stock or other financial instruments.
+A swing trading position is typically held longer than a day trading position, but shorter than buy and investment strategy.
+In simple words, the Swing Trading strategy has a time frame of more than a day maximum of up to two weeks.

 How is Swing Trading different from Day Trading?

 Day trading activities last less than a day.
 A trader has to square off his/her position before the end of the trading session.
-That means if you have gone for intraday buying of stock A, you have to sell it before the trading session closes in the same day.
-But, in the case of swing trading, you take delivery of stocks for a short period of time expecting movements in the stock prices in near future.
+That means if you have gone for intraday buying of stock A, you have to sell it before the trading session closes on the same day.
+But, in the case of swing trading strategies, you take delivery of stocks for a short period of time expecting movements in the stock prices in the near future.
 When the price of the stocks go up, you sell the stocks and earn profits.